svanderburg/libamivideo/README.md

 Setting the palette colors for OCS/ECS chipsets
 -----------------------------------------------
-There are two ways to set a palette on AmigaOS each one uses a different color specification array.
+There are two ways to set a palette on AmigaOS.
+Each option uses a different color specification array.

 The most trivial is the format used by the `LoadRGB4()` function.
 This format can be generated as follows:

     /* Generate the color specification */
     amiVideo_UWord *colorSpecs = amiVideo_generateRGB4ColorSpecs(&conversionScreen);